max-gross/max-gross.github.io/aboutme.md

   - "/img/mx_pepper.jpg" : "Puerto Vallarta, MX (2017)"
 ---

 Originally from the Philadelphia area, I graduated from the University of Maryland in 2014 with a Bachelor of Science in mathematics and a Bachelor of Arts in economics.
-I continued my studies in economics at the University of Michigan the following fall, receiving a masters degree in 2015.
-I will be completing my Ph.D. in April 2020.
+I continued studying economics at the University of Michigan the following fall and earned a masters degree in 2015.
+I will complete my Ph.D. in April 2020.

 I am an applied microeconomist who focuses on the economics of education and labor economics.
-My research is motivated by a commitment to improve the lives of historically underserved students and to close opportunity gaps.
-My current work uses large administrative data sources and quasi-experimental research designs to engage with public policy.
+Motivated by a commitment to improve the lives of historically underserved students, my research uses large administrative data sources and quasi-experimental research designs to engage with public policy.
 I am happy to be affiliated with the [Education Policy Initiative](http://www.edpolicy.umich.edu/) and [Youth Policy Lab](http://youthpolicylab.umich.edu/) at the University of Michigan.

-Outside of work, I am a competitive volleyball player, an adventurous home cook, a strong believer that we live in the golden age of television, and a [truster of the process](https://www.theringer.com/2017/6/21/16038856/sam-hinkie-philadelphia-76ers-process-draft-markelle-fultz-bb1b060ee4a5).
+Outside of work, I am a dedicated volunteer for a [supportive housing nonprofit](https://www.avalonhousing.org/), a competitive volleyball player, an adventurous home cook, a strong believer that we live in the golden age of television, and a [truster of the process](https://www.theringer.com/2017/6/21/16038856/sam-hinkie-philadelphia-76ers-process-draft-markelle-fultz-bb1b060ee4a5).